texfaq/texfaq.github.io/FAQ-codelist.md

-On a rather different path, the package [`showexpl`](http://ctan.org/pkg/showexpl) supports typesetting (La)TeX code and its typeset output, in parallel 'panes'.
+On a rather different path, the package [`showexpl`](http://ctan.org/pkg/showexpl) supports typesetting (La)TeX code and its typeset output, in parallel ''panes''.
 (Thiscould provide support for (La)TeX instruction texts, or for papers in TeX user group publications.
 The package uses [`listings`](http://ctan.org/pkg/listings) for its (La)TeX pane, and typesets the result into a simple box, for the other pane.